In this tutorial, we'll look at a more realistic scenario for LetsFlow. In this scenario, a (potential) customer fills out a form, requesting a quote.

 quote/response.feature

-Feature: The sales department creates a quote
+Feature: The sales team creates a quote

 Background: